NoShayminBeingBad/Geometry_Fight/README.md

 History: This was my very first game and project and thus is very old and outdated and is done with basically no understanding of classes, coding pratices, and optimization.
-Turing is a teaching language used in Ontario secondary schools to teach the basics of coding and using code to solve problems.
-DO NOT USE TURING AT ANY COST, PLEASE JUST ANYTHING ELSE.